tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 * Instead of a _yes/no_ decision, with an activation function, we get the probability of yes, similar to using logistic regression.

-* Following our example, using an activation function we can get a decision similar to real life, the final decision of watching a movie is a probability based on the input variables (what we know about the movie) and influenced by the bias (our personal preferences).
+* Following our example, using an activation function we can get a decision similar to real life.
+The final decision of watching a movie is a probability based on the input variables (what we know about the movie) and influenced by the bias (our personal preferences).

-Explain to students that now you are going to demo how a single neuron works using the _TensorFlow Playground_.
+Tell students that you are now going to demo how a single neuron works using the _TensorFlow Playground_.

 Click on the [pre-configured link](https://playground.tensorflow.org/#activation=sigmoid&batchSize=10&dataset=gauss&regDataset=reg-plane&learningRate=0.03&regularizationRate=0&noise=0&networkShape=1&seed=0.13671&showTestData=false&discretize=false&percTrainData=50&x=true&y=true&xTimesY=false&xSquared=true&ySquared=false&cosX=false&sinX=false&cosY=false&sinY=false&collectStats=false&problem=classification&initZero=false&hideText=false) in the slide to open the _TensorFlow Playground_, slack out the link to students, and highlight the following.